josephpicardat/ArcadeGames/README.md

 -   Paddle and ball movement.
 -   Score tracking and display.
 -   Overlay to indicate the winner and provide a "Play Again" option.
--   Game restarts after a player wins.
+-   The game restarts after a player wins.
 -   Responsive layout using percentage-based dimensions.

 ## Installation